sahilmalhotra0510/Projects/active.md

 Our weekly meetups are every [Thursday at 7pm ET](/io/coders/).

-Select 1 of the 7 project areas below and add your first name below by editing a [fork of the projects repo](https://github.com/ModelEarth/projects/blob/main/active.md), then send a PR.
+Select one of the 7 project areas below and add your first name below by editing a [fork of the projects repo](https://github.com/ModelEarth/projects/blob/main/active.md), then send a PR.

 **Active OPT Volunteers:** If you're participacting as an OPT grad, please contribute at least one Pull Request (PR) per week to remain active.